At Pitzer College, Field Groups (similar to a discipline or department) organize major requirements and courses.

-The Intercollegiate Department of Africana Studies offers a multidisciplinary curriculum that examines the experiences of people of the African diaspora from a liberal arts perspective.
+The Intercollegiate Department of Africana Studies (IDAS) offers a multidisciplinary curriculum that examines the experiences of people of the African diaspora from a liberal arts perspective.
 Courses accommodate the needs of majors and nonmajors, providing significant preparation for careers in education, social work, public policy, law, medicine, business, international relations and advanced research.

 - Understand and appreciate the multi- and interdisciplinary nature of the field.